A storm has been brewing in the Assembly for a few weeks now.

 All this controversy acted as great publicity for Jones.

 Well, at 11:30 today I began hearing beautiful hymns wafting through my window.
 There, wedged between the Millennium Centre and the Assembly, were about 300 people singing, some waving flags.
 In between the hymns, a man on a ladder lifted his Bible and spoke to the crowd or they all bowed their heads in prayer.
-This is the sort of thing I expect to see at home, in the middle of the Bible belt.
-But to see people I work with every day in the midst of this group was astonishing.
-Three Plaid AMs were down there, one was singing away.
-I didn't even know they were religious, let alone upset about Jones.

 So, is the Assembly right to host a poetry reading by a poet who enjoys incensing people?
 I'm not attending his reading because I don't want to support someone who goes to such lengths for publicity stunts.
 I like some of his poetry, and I don't oppose him being allowed to speak.
 I also think the group of Christians were overreacting and that they only gave Jones a bigger spotlight.